junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Between one second and the next, the space that was occupied by the gigantic statue is wiped clean.
 So hollow and empty that Dean feels as if the chunk of space has been swallowed.

-"People waking up tomorrow is gonna ask where the Lady Liberty go," Dean jokes.
+"People waking up tomorrow are gonna ask where the Lady Liberty goes," Dean jokes.

 "At least there *are* still people waking up tomorrow," River answers.